Discord Commands: List of the most useful Discord commands and how to use them

 Discord has a number of text and slash commands that you can use in your server or DMs, without the need for bots.
 You can perform commands such as sending an emoji reaction, getting IDs, fixing a typo, etc. without having to add a bot to your server.

 However, bots do add a number of functionalities and commands and are a great addition to your server.
-For example, setting an ‘afk’ status or kicking members directly can only be done if you have a bot.
+For eg, setting an ‘afk’ status or kicking members directly can only be done if you have a bot.
 Hence, certain bots often become must haves in your Discord servers.